-- Provision of a new designed Garden entry from Ellesmere Place. - Identifying the location and role of new architecture to provide space for Friends of groups, community meetings, workshops and public programs, exhibition and gathering. - Improvement to bathroom facilities for the Garden and Town Hall. - Improved Town Hall surrounds to address drainage, accessibility and grading issues. - Improved Town Hall forecourt and access through the WWI Memorial Gate. - Creation of a path hierarchy to improve connections, access and movement including formalising alternative access adjacent to the Coliban River under the Mollison Street bridge and construction of a boardwalk. - Increasing play opportunities through design and installation of a Conifer Tree house and garden for children. - Improved facilities through location of a new pavilion, picnic settings and fully accessible BBQ adjacent to the children's play area and providing access between the two. - Retaining existing picnic settings around the Ornamental Lake and Garden and making provision for additional seating in the new Ellesmere Place entry forecourt inclusive of water fountains and rubbish bins. - Maintaining the number of pedestrian access points in the northern, eastern and southern boundaries. - Reducing the number of vehicle-only access points and restricting this to the existing entry from Ellesmere Place, adjacent to the pump house and old tennis courts. - Retention of visual permeability into and out of the Garden facilitating passive surveillance where possible, particularly around Ellesmere Place and the children's play area. - Reconsideration of the use of the old tennis courts toward a more attractive and accessible destination, supportive of a wider range of activities.
+- Provision of a new designed Garden entry from Ellesmere Place. - Identifying location and role of new spaces for 'Friends-of' groups, community meetings, workshops and public programs, exhibition and gathering. - Improvement to bathroom facilities for the Garden and Town Hall. - Improved Town Hall surrounds to address drainage, accessibility and grading issues. - Improved Town Hall forecourt and access through the WWI Memorial Gate. - Creation of a path hierarchy to improve connections, access and movement including formalising alternative access adjacent to the Coliban River under the Mollison Street bridge and construction of a boardwalk. - Increasing play opportunities through design and installation of a Conifer Tree house and garden for children. - Improved facilities through location of a new pavilion, picnic settings, fully accessible electric BBQ, and vandal-proof tap for wash-up adjacent to the children's play area and providing access between the two. - Retaining existing picnic settings around the Ornamental Lake and Garden and making provision for additional seating in the new Ellesmere Place entry forecourt inclusive of water fountains and rubbish bins.
+Including additional seating adjacent to the Coliban River will provide respite in this area. - Maintaining the number of pedestrian access points in the northern, eastern and southern boundaries. - Reducing the number of vehicle-only access points and restricting this to the existing entry from Ellesmere Place, adjacent to the pump house and old tennis courts. - Retention of visual permeability into and out of the Garden facilitating passive surveillance where possible, particularly around Ellesmere Place and the children's play area. - Reconsideration of the use of the old tennis courts toward a more attractive and accessible destination, supportive of a wider range of activities.